stelar-eu/GenericNER/README.md

 # Overview

-Software that performs [named entity recognition (NER)] on input texts and visualizes results.
+Software that performs [named entity recognition (NER)] and optionally [named entity linking (NEL)] on input texts and visualizes results.
 It consists of two separate components, one for named entity recognition and one for visualization of results (GUI).
 Entities and models supported are the following:

 | | spaCy | spaCy + RoBERTa | Flair | Stanza | InstaFoodRoBERTa | SciFoodNER | LLMs: Mistral-7B, Llama2-7b, Openhermes:7b-v2.5
 | ----------- |  ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | -----------